abhijitch1/QoS-for-Multimedia-using-SDN/README.md

 This project implements a Quality of Service (QoS) solution for multimedia streaming applications using Software-Defined Networking (SDN).
 The goal is to enhance user experience by prioritizing multimedia traffic, managing network congestion, reducing latency.
 This approach ensures reliable, high-quality streaming for applications like video conferencing and streaming services, regardless of network conditions.

+## Video Demo

+You can watch the demo at https://www.youtube.com/watch?v=-K9sdOPxQd0.

 ## Installation